HaniaAhmed14/ViroNia/README.md

 Input Your Data: Provide your protein sequences as input to the model.

 Get Results: The model will output the predicted protein type for each sequence.
+Cmpare the Model with SimpleRNN, BiLSTM, GRU (code available in repo)

-Files in This Repository ViroNia_classification_model_HCV.ipynb: The Jupyter Notebook containing the LSTM model and code for classification.
+Files in This Repository
+protein_prediction.ipynb: The Jupyter Notebook containing the LSTM model and code for classification.
 README.md: This file, providing information about the project.

 **How to Contribute**